 - The project/work being recognized has to have occurred in the 12 months prior to the ceremony.

-- The activity should have taken place in the Greater Boston area.
+- The activity should have taken place (or been based) in the Greater Boston region.

-- Past BUSA recipients must wait two years before being eligible to win another award.
+- Past BUSA recipients must wait two consecutive years before being eligible to win another award.